Introduction to Canvas

-Almost everything in Canvas is permission-based.
-You invite people to participate, and they have to accept that invitation to access your course.
-Therefore, since you just invited yourself to enroll in this course, you have to accept that invitation.
+December 2018:* Next, you have to accept the invitation to become the Teacher.
 You can do that in one of two ways: (1) Canvas will email you, and you can accept the invitation from that email.
-(2) Or, you can click the "Home" link on the course navigation menu.
+(2) You can click the "Home" link on the course navigation menu.
 You will see a notification message from Canvas telling you that you've been invited to this course and letting you accept that invitation.
-Go ahead and do that now.